The Software Development Life Cycle & Application Security

 Although not specifically mapped for each requirement, the level 1 standard is intended to be a comprehensive superset of PCI DSS 3.2.1 Sections 6.5 for application design, coding, testing, secure code review, and penetration tests.

-If you have PCI requirements, again the ASVS is a great starting point.
+If you have PCI requirements, again the ASVS is a great starting point for your software development lifecycle.

 ASVS: Testing Within Your Pipeline